 Big Brother first took to our screens back in the summer of 2000, and is undoubtedly one of the main shows that can be blamed for kicking off the entire reality TV genre.
 When those first housemates walked into the Big Brother house back in season one, they had no idea if anybody would even be watching, let alone that they were kicking off what would become a landmark TV show.

 Since then, hundreds of housemates have passed through the Big Brother doors, some more memorable than others, and some far more successful than others.
-We have taken a look at who exactly came out the best over the past seventeen seasons, a few of whom have even managed to become millionaires off the back of the show.
+Ahead of Friday's Big Brother final, we have taken a look at who exactly came out the best over the past seventeen years, a few of whom have even managed to become millionaires off the back of the show.
+So now.

 1. Craig Phillips